JimJakobsson/masters-thesis-KI/README.md

 This project is a comprehensive end-to-end project containing a machine learning pipeline designed for data base queries, data preprocessing, model training, evaluation, and visualization.
 It includes various modules for handling data, training models, evaluating performance, and generating visualizations.

+Feel free to checkout the resuts summarised in the presentation PDF.

-The master's thesis is written at the Department of Medical Epidemiology and Biostatistics.
+The master's thesis was written at the Department of Medical Epidemiology and Biostatistics.
 It focused on utilising machine learning techniques to analyze data from the Swedish Adoption/Twin Study of Aging (SATSA) cohort.
 The project involved creating predictive models that combine biomarkers, health variables, and environmental factors to evaluate mortality risk.
 The goal was to identify determinants of mortality, which could guide strategies to alleviate the negative impacts of aging.
 This research aimed to derive valuable insights from the longitudinal data to improve understanding of aging processes and associated mortality risks.

 ## Usage